Tame a Wild Camera: In-the-Wild Monocular Camera Calibration: Introduction

 We showcase downstream applications that benefit from monocular camera calibration.
-Despite the aforementioned 3D sensing tasks, we present two intriguing additional applications.
+In addition to the aforementioned 3D sensing tasks, we present two intriguing additional applications.
 One is detecting and restoring image resizing and cropping.
-When an image is cropped or resized, it disrupts the assumption of a central focal point and identical focal length, leading to irregular intrinsic.
+When an image is cropped or resized, it disrupts the assumption of a central focal point and identical focal length.
 Using the estimated intrinsic parameters, we restore the edited image by adjusting its intrinsic to a regularized form.
 The other application involves two-view uncalibrated camera pose estimation.
 With established image correspondence, a fundamental matrix~\cite{hartley1997defense} is determined.
 However, there does not exist an injective mapping between the fundamental matrix and camera pose~\cite{hartley2003multiple}.
 This raises a counter-intuitive fact: inferring the pose from two uncalibrated images is infeasible.
-But our method enables uncalibrated two-view pose estimation via applying monocular camera calibration.
+But our method enables uncalibrated two-view pose estimation by applying monocular camera calibration.

 We summarize our contributions as follows:\\ $\diamond$ Our approach tackles monocular camera calibration from a novel perspective by relying on monocular 3D priors.
-Our method makes no assumption for the to-be-calibrated image. \\ $\diamond$ Our algorithm provides robust monocular intrinsic estimation for in-the-wild images, accompanied by extensive benchmarking and comparisons against other baselines. \\ $\diamond$ We demonstrate its benefits on additional intriguing diverse and novel downstream applications.
+Our method makes no assumption for the to-be-calibrated undistorted image. \\ $\diamond$ Our algorithm provides robust monocular intrinsic estimation for in-the-wild images, accompanied by extensive benchmarking and comparisons against other baselines. \\ $\diamond$ We demonstrate its benefits on diverse and novel downstream applications.